mengruts/mengtsai-learn-pr/outline-anfperformancetips.md

 ## Summary

-You will learn how to improve Azure NetApp Files performance by using best practice when running EDA/HPC applications..
+You will learn how to improve Azure Netapp Files Performance of your EDA/HPC Applications by using best practice.

 ## Learning objectives

-By the end of this module, the learner should be able to improve Azure NetApp Files performance by using best practice when running EDA/HPC applications.
+By the end of this module, the learner should be able to improve Azure Netapp Files Performance of your EDA/HPC Applications by using best practice.

 ## Chunk your content into subtasks